Skip to content

 1. Data synchronization

 The chapter stores sponsor defaults: legal name, postal address, email, payer information, controller details, and funding origin.
-When a Compliance Link is active, this data can flow from the chapter to the publisher's advertiser record, keeping both sides consistent.
+When a Compliance Link is active, this data can flow from the chapter to the provider's sponsor record, keeping both sides consistent.

-This is particularly valuable for organizations that advertise across multiple publishers.
-Instead of manually updating sponsor information at every publisher separately, you maintain it once in your chapter settings.
-The linked publisher records stay synchronized.
+This is particularly valuable for organizations that advertise across multiple providers.
+Instead of manually updating sponsor information at every provider separately, you maintain it once in your chapter settings.
+The linked provider records stay synchronized.

-The direction of data flow is from the chapter (the authoritative source of the advertiser's own identity data) to the publisher's advertiser record.
-The publisher sees the most current information without needing to request updates manually.
+The direction of data flow is from the chapter (the authoritative source of the sponsor's own identity data) to the provider's sponsor record.
+The provider sees the most current information without needing to request updates manually.

 2. Complaint routing